Role: Family Support Practitioner

 You will receive excellent professional development and be part of a supportive, dedicated team.
-You can find out more about our schools from our website www.stfed.rbkc.sch.uk
+You can find out more about our school from our website www.stfed.rbkc.sch.uk

 Every member of staff, regardless of their role, is a leader.
 Each adult in school focuses on their own learning as a teacher and on the outcomes for the students they teach.
 This brings opportunities to make decisions that significantly impact on teaching, learning and whole-school development.
 There must be a collective commitment to foster continuous improvement.
 In doing so we will all promote and sustain success for our schools and classrooms which serve a range of pupils from advantaged and disadvantaged communities.